GustavLindberg99/FeynmanDiagramEditor/README.md

 ![](https://i.stack.imgur.com/0gtDD.png)

 # Installation
-## Windows
-On Windows, the recommended way of installing FeynmanDiagramEditor is to download and run [this installation program](https://raw.githubusercontent.com/GustavLindberg99/FeynmanDiagramEditor/main/FeynmanDiagramEditor-install-windows.exe).
-If you can't or don't want to use the installation program, you can also download [this zip file](https://raw.githubusercontent.com/GustavLindberg99/FeynmanDiagramEditor/main/FeynmanDiagramEditor-portable-windows.zip) containing the executable and its dependencies.

-## Linux
-On Linux, you can download the binary file for FeynmanDiagramEditor [here](https://raw.githubusercontent.com/GustavLindberg99/FeynmanDiagramEditor/main/FeynmanDiagramEditor-linux).
-Place it in whatever folder you want and run it.
+Download the latest version of FeynmanDiagramEditor from the [releases page](https://github.com/GustavLindberg99/FeynmanDiagramEditor/releases/).
+For Windows, you can choose either the installer program (`FeynmanDiagramEditor-install-windows.exe`) or a portable version in a zip file (`FeynmanDiagramEditor-portable-windows.zip`).
+For Linux, you can choose either the installer program for Ubuntu/Debian (`FeynmanDiagramEditor-install-linux.deb`) or a portable version in a zip file (`FeynmanDiagramEditor-portable-linux.zip`).

 # Usage
 ## Drawing particles